9 Ways to Create a School Morning Routine for Kids (Printables)

 It isn’t a secret that most kids (including mine) like to wake up and go straight to the television to watch cartoons or use their electronic devices as they eat breakfast.

-Television or any other type of electronics tends to delay the school morning routine process by distracting them from their morning task.
+Television or any other electronic device tends to delay the school morning routine process by distracting them from their morning task.

 To solve that problem, ensure they first use the restroom, wash their faces, brush their teeth, and make their bed before they do anything else.